henriquevelloso/PaywallKit/README.md

 ### Detailed Configuration and Usage

 The Quick Start Guide covers the essentials.
-Here’s a more in-depth look at each step and further customization options:
+Here's a more in-depth look at each step and further customization options:

 #### 1. Importing the Package
 As shown in the Quick Start, to make PaywallKit's functionality available in your Swift files, you need to import it: